-Fast forward to the 21st century: there are literally thousands of different wines produced in Croatia every year.
+Fast forward to the 21st century: literally, thousands of wines are produced in Croatia every year.
 Here are some useful tips we would like to share with a newbie interested in tasting Croatian wine, in order to keep away the paralysis of choice and ensure that your Croatian wine experience is love at first sip.
 You know what they say; there is only one chance to make a good first impression.
 So here is our guide to help you have the best first impression of Croatian wines.

 1. Recognise your favorite Croatian wine

-Although the chance to come across some suspicious homemade kind-of-wine at numerous restaurants or cafes is slim these days, it’s still recommended to see the label, even if you are ordering a wine by the glass.
-That way you can actually memorise and connect the experience with a specific wine you enjoyed.
-Having said that, there are exceptions and some attractive traditional “konobas” or restaurants could have an arrangement with well known wineries to sell their wine on tap.
+Although the chance to come across some suspicious homemade kind of wine at numerous restaurants or cafes is slim these days, it’s still recommended to see the label, even if you are ordering wine by the glass.
+That way you can actually memorize and connect the experience with a specific wine you enjoyed.
+Having said that, there are exceptions and some attractive traditional “konobas” or restaurants could have an arrangement with well-known wineries to sell their wine on tap.
 Generally, quality has increased significantly over the past 10 years or so.

 Looking into wine labels, there is a simple hierarchy inherited from past times – every wine label in Croatia has to state the “wine quality level”, and there are three levels: Table Wine (stolno vino), Quality Wine (kvalitetno vino) and Premium Quality Wine (vrhunsko vino).
 This, however, has become insufficient and limiting!

 Quality wine is wine made from one or more grape varieties and from a certain wine region.
-The label will state if it is from a specific, controlled sub region.
-Majority of wines fall under this category and this is where some real values could be found.
+The label will state if it is from a specific, controlled sub-region.
+The majority of wines fall under this category and this is where some real values could be found.

-Premium Quality Wine is wine made from one or more grape varieties of a controlled geographical origin, usually an appellation or a specific part of a sub region.
-Such wines also receive the highest grade from the tasting committee and are often subject to argue and debate in public regarding desired wine expression etc.
+Premium Quality Wine is wine made from one or more grape varieties of a controlled geographical origin, usually an appellation or a specific part of a sub-region.
+Such wines also receive the highest grade from the tasting committee and are often subject to argument and debate in public regarding desired wine expression etc.

 2. Know the main Croatian Regions